Potent and selective tachykinin NK1 receptor agonist (EC50 = 2 nM in guinea pig vas deferens). Active in vivo.

 León et al (2016) Direct Actions of Kisspeptins on GnRH Neurons Permit Attainment of Fertility but are Insufficient to Fully Preserve Gonadotropic Axis Activity.
 Endocrinology 6 19206 PMID: 26755241

 Do you know of a great paper that uses GR 73632 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for GR 73632